 Do Breastfeeding Supplements Work?

-Most supplements DO work – for some women.
+Most supplements DO work – for some people.

-This is true for pretty much everything having to do with milk supply.
-It’s not straightforward, and often only way to know if something will work is to try it.
+Unfortunately, milk supply is not straightforward, and the only way to know if something will work is to try it.
 Some women see a small boost when they eat oatmeal for breakfast; others don’t.
-Many moms swear by nursing teas, but they do nothing for other women.
+Many people swear by nursing teas, but they do nothing for others.

 Different things work for different people, so you may just need to try a few things to see what works for you.
-This article should give you a few different options to start with.
+My suggestion is to limit the amount of money that you spend on any one thing until you’ve seen good results with it yourself.

 Breastfeeding Supplements to Increase Milk Supply